 Quick Response Team Program (Attempts and Contact Made)

-The graph above not include cases that were filtered out due to an unforeseen barrier, i.e. DOA, wrong address, etc. Yes=Contact was successfully made with participants, No=Contact was NOT successfully made with participants.
+The figure above highlights the number attempts and contact made visits for the Quick Response Teams by month from January 2018 to present.
+Additionally the figure does not include cases that were filtered out due to an unforeseen barrier, i.e. DOA, wrong address, etc. Yes=Contact was successfully made with participants, No=Contact was NOT successfully made with participants.

 Warm Hand Off (WHO) Program